While entirely normal, dog shedding can still be a pain.

 - Fungal infections: Ringworm and fungal dermatitis are two of the most common fungal dog infections.
 They can cause skin crusting, itching, and excessive shedding.
 Early detection is key, so check your dog for signs of flaky skin, brittle nails, ear infections, and intense itching.

 - Allergies: If you’re wondering how to deal with dog shedding and nothing seems to work for you, it’s worth investing in an allergy testing kit for dogs.
 Food, flea, and environmental allergies are not uncommon in dogs, so it’s better to be safe than sorry.
+If you think food might be the culprit check out these dog foods for allergies.

 - Liver conditions: If your dog’s been losing weight without being on a diet, or it’s been drinking way too much water and urinating too often, it might be showing early signs of liver disease.
 Heavy hair loss is a common side effect.
 Regular vet visits can help with early detection.